-A photo essay is intended to tell a story or evoke emotion from the viewers.
+A photo essay is intended to tell a story or evoke emotion from the viewers through a series of photographs.
 They allow you to be creative and fully explore an idea.

 So here’s a list of photo essay examples.
 Choose one that you can do easily based on your photographic level and equipment.